 When you find many errors, you’ll want to fix them as, over time, it can boost your rankings, which is where the next Chrome extension for SEO comes in.

-- Highlights all internal and external links on a webpage
+- Highlighting all internal and external links on a webpage

-- Checks hreflang for validity and return tags
+- Checking hreflang for validity and return tags

 - Google search location simulator